 These present a wonderful variety of walking opportunities, extending farther away from the Crater.
 Frequently supported by the local Masai people with their donkeys, these are actually more cultural and wilderness walks than the intense game drive, although there are various trails around the hills, forests, and ridges of Empakaai, Lemagrut, and Olmoti where you can enjoy the sights of the plentiful flowers, birds and animals.
 These amazing walks can go as far as the southern part of the Serengeti plains, trailing the drainage lines as well as the dried river beds all through to the direction of the Olduvai plus Ndutu which are best visited through the months of December to May.
 Alternatively trail the beautiful route that begins at the Empakaai Crater all the way down to the gorgeous Lake Natron, comprising the peak of the only remaining active volcano in this region – Oldonyo Lengai which can be traveled by the physically fit and brave-hearted.

 Northern Tanzania Walking Safaris

-There are several additional alternatives in the northern Tanzania varying from Arusha National Park, in addition to the lower inclines of Mount Meru which offer splendid two to three days walking safari; the West Kilimanjaro old ranches where you can enjoy a combination of safari walks with game drives as well as horse-riding safaris, and the open plains; the wilderness of Longido as well as Natron plus the southern part of Tarangire National Park, together with the community regions in the east towards the stunning Maasai Steppe.
-Among the most well-liked ways of experience a number of areas in just one safari, combined with some game drives and camping off the beaten-track is through use of light-mobile camping together with kit plus back-up cut down to the lowest as this is very flexible,
+There are several additional alternatives in northern Tanzania varying from Arusha National Park, in addition to the lower inclines of Mount Meru which offer splendid two to three days walking safari; the West Kilimanjaro old ranches where you can enjoy a combination of safari walks with game drives as well as horse-riding safaris, and the open plains; the wilderness of Longido as well as Natron plus the southern part of Tarangire National Park, together with the community regions in the east towards the stunning Maasai Steppe.
+Among the most well-liked ways of experiencing a number of areas in just one safari, combined with some game drives and camping off the beaten track is through the use of light-mobile camping together with kit plus back-up cut down to the lowest as this is very flexible,